-D. Reporting
+Reporting

 The Division requires regular property operating information throughout the initial compliance and extended compliance periods.
-This includes financial, operating, reserve, occupancy and other information.
-More specifically, this includes copies of balance sheets, income statements, operating and capital reserve statements, rent rolls, and audited financial statements.
+This includes no less than annual financial, operating, reserve, occupancy and other information.
+More specifically, this may include copies of balance sheets, income statements, operating and capital reserve statements, rent rolls, and audited financial statements.

-All operators submitting applications herein agree to submit within 30 days of receipt legal documents or after operators submit financial and operating records to their investors or partners, copies to the Division of any and all legal notices, including notices of delinquency, foreclosure, loan demands, liens, etc., and the following financial and operating records.
-Copies of all reports should be emailed to the Division, in native or pdf format.
+All operators submitting applications herein agree to submit within 30 days of receipt legal documents or after operators submit (electronic) financial and operating records to their investors or partners, copies to the Division of any and all legal notices, including notices of delinquency, foreclosure, loan demands, liens, etc., and the following financial and operating records.
+Copies of all reports should be emailed to the Division, in native working (when in Excel) or in pdf formats.
+The Division will provide further information on this matter in its call(s) for information.

-- A letter or note stating the final tax credit pricing accepted by the developer. - Copies of monthly or quarterly reports submitted to investors or partners at the time they are submitted to such parties. - Copies of annual audited project financial statements are required to be submitted to the Division each year during the initial 15 year compliance period.
-Copies of non-audited financial statements are acceptable after year 15 if they are the type of documents sent to investors, lenders and partners. - Copies of all secured debt loan documents (including original and refinancing), investor, partnership and management agreements and amendments are required to be submitted after they are fully executed and, if recorded, after they are recorded, and if amended, then after they are amended.
+- A letter or note stating the final tax credit pricing agreed to by the developer. - Copies of monthly or quarterly reports submitted to investors or partners at the time they are submitted to such parties. - Copies of annual audited project financial statements are required to be submitted to the Division each year during the initial 15 year compliance period.
+Copies of non-audited financial statements are acceptable after year 15 if they are the type of documents sent to investors, lenders and partners.
+Copies of all secured debt loan documents (including original and refinancing), investor, partnership and management agreements and amendments are required to be submitted after they are fully executed and, if recorded, after they are recorded, and if amended, then after they are amended.